Mexico–Spain relations: Post-independence

 Spain established diplomatic relations with Mexico on 26 December 1836 (15 years after Mexico had declared its independence).
 In the beginning, the diplomatic relationship between the two nations was strained due to Mexico having been a former colony of Spain and the latter's unsuccessful endeavors to reconquer its former colony in the ensuing years under General Isidro Barradas.

 General Juan Prim commanded the Spanish expeditionary army in Mexico in 1862, when France, Spain, and the United Kingdom sought forced payment from the liberal government of Benito Juárez for loans.
 Prim was a sympathizer with the Mexican liberal cause, thus he refused to consent to the ambitious schemes of French emperor Napoleon III, and withdrew Spanish forces following a meeting with Manuel Doblado.

-During the Spanish Civil War (1936–1939), Mexico had provided arms and refuge to political refugees.
+During the Spanish Civil War (1936–1939), Mexico had provided arms to the Republican faction and refuge to political refugees.
 Throughout the war, Mexican volunteers joined the Republican side to fight Francisco Franco.
 In 1939 when Francisco Franco took power in Spain, Mexico severed diplomatic relations between the two nations.
 After the war, thousands of Spanish refugees sought asylum in Mexico and former Mexican consul in Marseille, France, Gilberto Bosques Saldívar, issued thousands of visas to Spanish refugees and other asylees to seek refuge in Mexico.
 Though the Republicans had lost the war, this helped improve the relationship between the two countries after the death of Franco.
 Mexico and Spain re-established diplomatic relations on 28 March 1977.

 Since re-establishing diplomatic relations, both nations share close and warm diplomatic relations.
-On several occasions, both countries had supported each other diplomatically and there have been several high level visits and meetings between both governments including with the Spanish Royal Family.
+On several occasions, both countries had supported each other diplomatically and there have been several high-level visits and meetings between both governments including with the Spanish royal family.
 Soon after re-establishing diplomatic relations 1977; Spanish Prime Minister Adolfo Suárez paid an official visit to Mexico, the first ever by a Spanish head of government.
 That same year, in October 1977, Mexican President José López Portillo paid an official visit to Spain.